Sharing is caring!

-These days, we never go camping without our GRAYL bottles.
-They’re one of our essential travel items.
-These bottles help us have drinkable water whenever we want.
+These days, we never go camping or traveling without our GRAYL bottles.
+They're one of our essential travel items.
+This portable water filter for travel helps us have drinkable water whenever we want.
 And they also help us to be more environmentally friendly!

 This post was updated on May 7, 2020.